-The permittee shall submit a Sediment Control Plan, watershed model, and a schedule of BMP/BTCA implementation and maintenance meeting the requirements of 40 CFR 434 (H) to the department for approval prior to conversion of any permitted outfall to Western Alkaline Standards status.
-Outfalls are only eligible for conversion to Western Alkaline Standards effluent limitations described in Section I.B.4 of this permit when the entire contributing drainage of the outfall has been released from Phase II bonding under the Montana SMPs C1986003A, C1984003B, C1985003C, and C1986003D.
-Notification of intent to convert an outfall to Western Alkaline Standards status shall be provided by the applicant at the time of bond release application for C1986003A, C1984003B, C1985003C, and C1986003D.
-Notification of Phase II bond release by the Department shall be provided to the MPDES file and to the applicant within 30 days of successful Phase II bond release for an entire contributing watershed for an outfall.
-Following a minor modification to MT0023965, pursuant to ARM 17.30.1362, effluent limitations for an applicable outfall convert to Western Alkaline Standards as described in Section I.B.4 of this permit.
-Western Energy must design, implement and maintain Best Management Practices specified in the Sediment Control Plans.
+The permittee shall submit a Sediment Control Plan, watershed model, and a schedule of BMP/BTCA implementation and maintenance meeting the requirements of 40 CFR 434 (H) to the department for approval prior to conversion to Western Alkaline Standards status.
+Outfalls are only eligible for conversion to Western Alkaline Standards effluent limitations described in Section I.B.4 of this permit when the entire contributing drainage of the outfall has been released from Phase II bond release in the Montana SMP

+C1972012.
+Notification of intent to convert an outfall to Western Alkaline Standards status shall be provided by the applicant at the time of bond release application for C1979012.
+Notification from the Department shall be provided to the MPDES file and the applicant within 30 days of successful Phase II bond release for an entire contributing watershed of an outfall.
+Following a minor modification to MT0024619, effluent limitations for an applicable outfall convert to Western Alkaline Standards as described in Section I.B.4 of this permit.